 - Tracking too infrequently.
 Monthly photos miss week-to-week patterns.
 Weekly or twice-weekly is the sweet spot for most people.

-How often should you track?
+How often should you track hair loss?

 If you are on a treatment and your clinician wants to see progress at a specific interval (e.g., every three months), keep tracking weekly so you have enough data points to show a clear trend when the appointment arrives.

-Track first.
-Then decide.
+The most important takeaway is to track first and decide second.
 Your future self will thank you for clean data.
 Every decision you make (whether to start a treatment, switch routines, or simply wait) will be sharper when it is grounded in consistent evidence instead of anxiety and memory.

 For a clinical overview of common hair loss types and causes, see the American Academy of Dermatology.